 Fig. 3: The ICE CS1 Board

 ICE-PB1

 The ICE-PB1 board has Four 6-pin Hirose power connectors.
-A table of the connectors pinout can be found below.
 This ICE card is primarily used to power system auxiliaries, such as the D2-210 spectroscopy module, or the D2-260 beatnote detector.
 Each connector on the ICE-PB1 board can power one auxiliary device, allowing four devices per board.

 Fig. 4: The ICE PB1 Board Installing and Using the ICE Control GUI The ICE Control GUI can be found on our gethub page here, and installed by scrolling to the bottom of the page and choosing between the three file formats.
 If you are using a Windows 10 machine, it will be easiest to download "ICE_Control_v1.2_32bit.zip", which includes an executable file.
 Once you have downloaded the .zip file, extract it to whichever directory will be most convenient to run an executable from.
 The executable must be left in the extracted folder, as it will have trouble finding some of its dependencies if you move it.
 It is important to note that you must both save the file (the Windows Default is to "Open" files), and also extract the file before the ICE Control GUI can be used.
 You will not be able to open the ICE Control GUI if you do not.
-2024/05/14 11:34 5/12 ICE Box Quick Start Guide
+2024/05/13 23:22 5/12 ICE Box Quick Start Guide